Rasmus Schüller: Return to HJK

 On 9 August 2017, Schüller rejoined HJK on a loan deal until the end of the season.

 After his contract expired with Minnesota in the end of 2019, he signed a permanent deal with HJK.

 Djurgården

 In the end of 2020, Schüller returned to Allsvenskan and joined Djurgården.
 The transfer fee was not disclosed, but it was accordingly to the clause in his contract with HJK, concerning any transfer abroad.

 On 8 January 2022, Schüller extended his contract with the club on a new deal until the end of 2025.
 On 1 April 2024, in the opening game of the 2024 season, Schüller suffered a surgery-requiring foot injury by a tackle by Kolbeinn Þórðarson, and was estimated to be sidelined for months.
 On 25 July, he made his first appearance after recovering from the injury, in a 3–0 UEFA Conference League qualifying win against Progrès Niederkorn.

+Vendsyssel FF

+Schüller joined Vendsyssel FF in January 2026 on a 1,5 year long contract.

+On 29 January 2026, Danish 2nd Division club Vendsyssel FF signed Schüller on a contract until June 2027.
+The move was influenced by personal circumstances, as his partner, Sara Olai, had joined Fortuna Hjørring ahead of the spring season.